Figure Logo

 Figure Home Equity Line

 The Figure Home Equity Line is an open-end loan, meaning borrowers have a revolving line of credit.
 However, they receive the entire loan amount less the origination fee at the time of origination.
-The interest rate on the initial amount is fixed at origination1navigates to numbered disclosure, although it can change for additional draws that the borrower makes during a period of time known as the draw period.
+The interest rate on the initial amount is fixed at origination1navigates to numbered disclaimer, although it can change for additional draws that the borrower makes during a period of time known as the draw period.
 The interest rate for subsequent draws is fixed for each draw based on the prime lending rate published in the issue of the Wall Street Journal for the month before the draw.
 A fixed margin is added to this value to determine the total interest rate for that draw.

 Figure Home Equity Line vs a traditional bank HELOC